kumuluz/kumuluzee-metrics/README.md

 ### Logs

-The metrics can be reported to the logs.
+The metrics can be reported to the available logging framework.
 To enable the Logs reporter, add the following dependency:

 ```xml
 <dependency>